Visit our Colorado State Extension office for more news, tools and resources.

 Protecting your trees from Mountain Pine Beetle – what works, what doesn’t.

-With Mountain pine beetle populations on the rise, many homeowners would like to protect their trees from being killed.
-There are many products out there that claim to protect trees from mountain pine beetle, and some of them have more science and field-testing backing them than others.
+With mountain pine beetle populations on the rise across Colorado and locally in Gilpin County, many homeowners would like to protect their trees from infestation and death.
+Several products claim to protect trees from mountain pine beetle infestations, but some are backed by more science and field-testing than others.

-Certain formulations of carbaryl (Sevin and others) permethrin (Astro, Dragnet and others), and bifenthrin (Onyx) are registered for use to prevent attacks on individual trees.
+Insecticide treatments are also an option for high value trees.
+Certain formulations of carbaryl (Sevin and others), permethrin (Astro, Dragnet and others), and bifenthrin (Onyx) are registered for use in Colorado to prevent attacks on individual trees.
 These sprays are applied to living green trees in early summer to kill or deter attacking beetles.
 This preventive spray is generally quite effective through one MPB flight (one year).
+Note that pesticide treatments will also kill other non-target species.

 Extension Office is Open Under Strict Guidelines